The biodegradable battery

-Category: Environment Hits: 11The number of data-transmitting microdevices, for instance in packaging and transport logistics, will increase sharply in the coming years.
+Category: Environment Hits: 12The number of data-transmitting microdevices, for instance in packaging and transport logistics, will increase sharply in the coming years.
 All these devices need energy, but the amount of batteries would have a major impact on the environment.
 Empa researchers have developed a biodegradable mini-capacitor that can solve the problem.
 It consists of carbon, cellulose, glycerin and table salt.
 And it works reliably.

 Read more https://www.sciencedaily.com/releases/2021/06/210603171250.htm